How Long Can You Drive With Check Engine Light On?

 - Bad spark plugs

-A loose or bad gas cap allows air to mix with the fuel vapors and affects the desired vacuum that should be present in the EVAP system or cause fuel vapors to escape from a gas tank, reducing the fuel mileage and harming the environment.
+A loose or bad gas cap allows air to mix with the fuel vapors and affects the desired vacuum that should be present in the EVAP system.
+It may also cause fuel vapors to escape from a gas tank, reducing the fuel mileage and harming the environment.

 Make sure that the seal of the gas cap is not cracked.
 You should tighten the gas gap until you hear 3 or 4 clicks.
 Also, check if there are deposits of carbon or dirt around the seal of the gas cap or around the fuel filler neck of your vehicle in which a gas cap is tightened.